Nausea is the feeling that you’re going to throw up. You may have other symptoms such as diarrhea, sweating, and abdominal pain or cramping as well.

 Constipation can cause nausea.
 When digested matter is backed up in your colon, it slows down the function of your entire gastrointestinal system, leading to nausea.

-Treatment for nausea in the morning depends on the cause.
+Treatment for morning nausea depends on its cause.

-Women experiencing morning sickness during the first trimester of pregnancy can try adapting their diet, increasing fluid intake, and taking an antacid.
+People who experience morning sickness during the first trimester of pregnancy can try adapting their diet, increasing their fluid intake, and taking an antacid.
 When nausea and vomiting are severe, your doctor might prescribe a histamine blocker or proton pump inhibitor.

-When nausea in the morning is caused by your diet or lifestyle, the following may help
+When nausea in the morning is caused by your diet or lifestyle, following the advice below may help:

-- avoid a big meal right before bed
+- Avoid having a big meal right before bed.

 If your morning nausea is the result of an underlying gastrointestinal issue or ear infection, seeking treatment for the issue will usually help relieve nausea and related symptoms.

-If motion sickness is causing nausea, sitting where you get the smoothest ride and looking out into the distance can help.
+If motion sickness is causing your nausea, sitting where you can get the smoothest ride and looking out into the distance can help.
 Anti-nausea pills or patches may also help.

-You should see your doctor if morning nausea is disrupting your everyday activities, and you have already ruled out pregnancy.
+See a doctor if morning nausea is disrupting your everyday activities and you’ve already ruled out pregnancy as a cause.

-Most of the time, nausea in the morning is not cause for concern.
+Most of the time, nausea in the morning isn’t a cause for concern.
 However, ongoing or severe nausea could be a sign of a serious condition.